deshrit/deshrit.github.io/index.md

 Hi, I am Deshrit *(day-shree-th)* !

 I am a software engineer based in Nepal 🇳🇵.
-I like to work in the backend and AI/ML  side  of the things.
-I like building  robust and scaleable applications.

-Currently, I am working at [smart-contents](https://smartcontents.co.jp/){:target="_blank"}, leading two projects - a chatbot as a service and a AI based financial documents generation workflow.
-I am extensively using langgraph and postgreSQL for writing persistence and fault tolorant applications.
+Currently, I am working at [smart-contents](https://smartcontents.co.jp/){:target="_blank"}, leading two projects—a chatbot as a service and an AI assisted financial document generation workflow.
+I am extensively using langgraph and postgreSQL for writing persistence and fault tolerant applications.

 Previously I worked at [SecurityPal](https://www.securitypalhq.com/){:target="_blank"}.

-Apart from work, I like to travel, trek and just live peaceful life.
+Apart from work, I like to travel and trek.

 ## Interest:

-- **Robotics & Research**: From a very young age, I was passionate about understanding how systems work and, especially, how can I build my own versions of it, which naturally led me toward engineering, robotics and AI.
-I like to stay updated on latest advancements and findings.
+- **Robotics & Research**: From a young age, I was passionate about building things of my own and it naturally led me toward engineering, robotics and AI.
+I like to stay updated on latest advancements, trends and findings in order to widen my knowledge  and ability to solve problems more efficiently.

 - **Movies**: I like watching all genres of movies.
-My only ask - I should be never able to guess the ending until the very end.
-I aspire to  become a movie/drama director one day, not fulltime but just for a side quest - probably - maybe - or I will just change my mind 🤦
+I even aspire to become a movie/drama director one day, not a fulltime career but a side quest or maybe I will just change my mind, not so sure on this.

 - **Walking**: In the evening, I walk for at least half an hour a day along the bank of Manohara river.
 This has been one of my favourite things do since